 - Apply for a Russian visa (your visa application will be processed as per the timeframe stated on the website of the given embassy).

 - Come and visit the HSE University and enjoy your stay with us.
 If you have any difficulties, feel free to contact our team at firstname.lastname@example.org.

 - If you stay in Russia for more than 7 working days, you must get registered with the Russian migration services.

 - Fill in the survey sent to you by an EU server (so that they can assess the quality of your visit).

 If you are planning a teaching visit to a partner university, please take the following steps:

-- If funding is available, get in touch with the department or faculty you are interested in visiting and discuss a draft programme for your visit, as well as how you may be involved in teaching activities (e.g., a lecture, a co-taught seminar, consultations for students writing a paper or thesis on your area of study, etc.).
+- Get in touch with the prospective host University (the department or the faculty you are interested in visiting) and discuss a draft programme for your visit, as well as how you may be involved in teaching activities (e.g., a lecture, a co-taught seminar, consultations for students writing a paper or thesis on your area of study, etc.).

-- Ask the faculty at the host university to issue an invitation letter (a formal document that contains your full name and position, planned dates of your visit, the signature of the dean/director/head and a seal).
+- Ask the faculty at the host University to issue an invitation letter (a formal document that contains your full name and position, the proposed programme, planned dates of your visit, the signature of the dean/director/head and a seal).
 Please note that this letter does not mean that you are officially accepted.

 - Once you receive a confirmation that you have been accepted (this letter will be sent to you from email@example.com), get in touch with the host faculty/institute and negotiate your visit programme (in detail).
 Please note that you will most likely need to pay the expenses in advance and be subsequently reimbursed.
 Therefore, we strongly urge you to clarify these terms and conditions with the host university.